 It’s this feedback loop that makes digital project management such an exciting space; “the product will improve as it sits in my hands,” he says.

-When Digital Project Management Meets Digital Marketing (because they’re not the same thing)
+Digital Project Management vs Digital Marketing

 Okay, so you’ve just launched a digital product: You’ve set up the entire technology base for your client, fully coded with custom CSS and HTML and an enhanced user experience, on budget and on time.
 The web project or app product is ready to drive traffic and content with digital engagement models already built in.